samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 How is the order of members of a Sorted Set determined?
 As stated in the [Redis documentation](https://redis.io/topics/data-types-intro#redis-sorted-sets):

 * If A and B are two members with a different score, then A > B if A.score is > B.score.
-* If A and B have exactly the same score, then A > B if the A string is lexicographically greater than the B string. **A and B strings can't be equal since sorted sets only have unique elements**.
+* If A and B have exactly the same score, then A > B if the A string is lexicographically greater than the B string. **A and B strings can't be equal since Sorted Sets only have unique elements**.

 Some of the commands that we use to interact with Sorted Sets are similar to the commands we used with Sets: we replace the `S` in the Set command and replace it with a `Z`.
 For example, `SADD` => `ZADD`.
 However, we have commands that are unique to both.
 Let's check them out.

 ### ZADD

-Using [`ZADD`](https://redis.io/commands/zadd) adds all the specified members with specified scores to the sorted set:
+Using [`ZADD`](https://redis.io/commands/zadd) adds all the specified members with specified scores to the Sorted Set:

 ```shell
 ZADD key [NX|XX] [CH] [INCR] score member [score member ...]
 ```

-As with sets, if `key` does not exist, a new Sorted Set with the specified members as only members is created.
+As with Sets, if `key` does not exist, a new Sorted Set with the specified members as only members is created.
 If the `key` exists but does not hold a Sorted Set, an error is returned.

 Starting in Redis 3.0.2, [`ZADD` has optional arguments](https://redis.io/commands/zadd#zadd-options-redis-302-or-greater) that gives us control of insertions: